 Then, I discovered barista versions of almond milk and I fell in love!

-Now my hot chocolate with almond milk is creamy and delicious while being a lighter in calories so I can indulge more often in a less guilty pleasure.
+Now my almond milk hot chocolate is creamy and delicious while being a lighter in calories so I can indulge more often in a less guilty pleasure.

 HISTORY OF HOT CHOCOLATE